balusreekanth/libbaresip-android/README.md

-libbaresip-android (Can be compiled on MAC and Linux )
+libbaresip-android (Can be compiled on Mac and Linux )
 ==================

 This project shows how to build libbaresip for Android on Debian 11 using Android NDK and Mac OSX .
 Resulting libbaresip can be used in Baresip based Android (Studio) applications.